-Grapefruit juice is well-known to potentiate a long list of substances because it inhibits CYP3A4 .
-This enzyme group is largely responsible for metabolizing many medications as well as kratom .
+Grapefruit juice is well-known for potentiating many substances’ effects because it inhibits the CYP3A4 group of enzymes .
+These are mainly responsible for metabolizing many medications and supplements, including kratom .

 Problematic interactions happen when the same enzyme metabolizes two drugs.
 They become metabolic competitors and are broken down or metabolized at a much slower rate.
 This makes the drug stay in the body longer, and more of it is absorbed — potentially leading to severe side effects and overdose.

 Essentially, kratom and grapefruit juice are metabolic competitors.
 This means that both substances have slowed elimination.

 It’s unknown how much grapefruit juice and kratom you’d have to take for any toxicity to build up in your body.
 When grapefruit juice is mixed with some other substances, it only takes one or two glasses.

 Before taking kratom and grapefruit juice together, speak to your doctor about any potential side effects.

 Grapefruit juice interacts with more than 85 different drugs.
 Of these, 43 can lead to serious side effects .
 Although grapefruit juice also interacts with kratom, the risk of an overdose is low.

 However, the risks go up if you take grapefruit juice with kratom regularly.
 Kratom potentiators make the effects more powerful.